Jenguk42/Jenguk42.github.io/_posts/Uni works/2022-03-08-CS-Process-Lifetime-and-Threads.md

 ## Threads

+*When the forked child process changes its variables, the change cannot be seen by the parent.
+However, sometimes you want to execute parallel code. (i.e. edit values based on different inputs, etc.)*

-- "Lightweight process"
+- Thread: "Lightweight process" that *creates parallelism*
+  - A single process may have multiple threadsp
 - Definition: A sequential execution stream within the process
-- Threads are the basic unit of CPU utilization – including the program counter, register set and stack space.
+- Threads are the basic unit of CPU utilization
+  - It has its own program counter, register set and stack space.
+  - *They have their own information on how they execute; can call their own functions, etc. Exist different from the other threads.*
+  - A proess is already a thread
+<br><br>

-- Threads can communicate with each other without invoking the kernel – threads share global variables and dynamic memory.
+- Threads can communicate with each other without invoking the kernel – **threads share global variables and dynamic memory**.
+  - *Any communication between processes have to go via system calls made by operating system.
+(In order to invoke a system call, you need to switch from user to kernel mode)*
+    - *Threads do not require this because they share dynamic memory.
+It is created within a process.*
   - Shared by threads:
-  - address space and memory – code and data sections; contents of memory (global variables, heap); open files; child processes; signal and signal handlers.
+    - Address space and memory – code and data sections; contents of memory (global variables, heap); open files; child processes; signal and signal handlers.
-- Threads own copy:
+  - Threads have their own copy of:
     - program counter; registers; stack (local variables, function call stack); state (running/waiting etc).
+    - *State of each functions is saved in the stack.*

 - Thread usage: Text Editor
 ![image](https://user-images.githubusercontent.com/54295374/157153465-3fe04597-b216-4626-9b20-0d32facbd7ff.png)
+  - *Editing a huge file*
+    - *There is a thread for the UI that's reading the file*
+    - *Another thread is created for the substitution of words*
+    - *Another thread is created for updating the file at disk*
+    - *Three threads running in parallel!*
+    - *They are sharing local states, which allows them to exist together*

 ## Threads vs. Processes

 ![image](https://user-images.githubusercontent.com/54295374/157153650-52216472-66c1-401d-b90b-8050f210dc50.png)

+- *Having thread is more efficient than processes*
+  - *Main reason: OS is not involved in the creation of threads*
 - A process has one container but may have more than one thread, and each thread can perform computations (almost) independently of the other threads in the process.

 - There is reduced overhead than when using multiple processes: